nfrade/gaston/ROADMAP.md

 ```

 -
-in this example `both` is run browser and node
+in this example `both` is run in browser and node
 ```javascript
 tools.test.run({
   node: {